nathanqueme/NBA-System-CLI/README.md

 ## Season Logic

-The game operates on a multi-round structure, where teams progress automatically based on game outcomes.
+The game operates on a multi-round structure, where teams progress based on game outcomes.
 The diagram below outlines the flow of the season logic:

 ![Season Logic](assets/SeasonLogic.png)